rlawrenc/cosc_404/labs/README.md

 **All labs must be done in pairs.** No collaboration outside a group is allowed.
 The group must be setup on Canvas and each lab started through GitHub Classroom. **GitHub Classroom links for each assignment are in Canvas.** Only one submission per group is accepted.

+Labs may be marked before the deadline in any virtual office hours.
+Steps:
+- Submit GitHub repository URL on Canvas.
+- Push changes to GitHub repository. **Add a screenshot of your tests passing to your GitHub repository.**
+- Join HelpMe queue during office hours (https://help.cosc304.ok.ubc.ca).
+Create a question and select the lab you want marked.
+- Join Zoom (or in-person office hours).
+Your lab will be marked by running the tests and reviewing the code.
+Make sure your code is ready to go when it is your turn.
+- Mark will be recorded on Canvas immediately.
+10% bonus if lab marked before Monday 4 p.m. the week it is due.
+5% bonus if marked before Wednesday 4 p.m. the week it is due.

 ### Setup

 The labs use Java, Docker, and GitHub.
 Follow the [setup and installation instructions](https://github.com/rlawrenc/cosc_404/tree/main/labs/setup) to get your computer setup for the labs.